 Discussion

 The active egress of enveloped viruses is well documented and involves budding through host cell membranes.
 The egress of non-enveloped viruses is generally thought to be the result of a lytic burst occurring at the end of the infection.
-However, there is growing evidence that egress of non-enveloped viruses may not be a mere consequence of the passive virus release induced by cell lysis but it may involve a prelytic active transport of the progeny virions (2, 3, 7, 15).
-The proof of an active prelytic egress in non-enveloped viruses is challenging since the lysis of a few cells can passively release mature virions complicating the discrimination between active and passive release.
+However, there is growing evidence that it may not be a mere consequence of the passive virus release induced by cell lysis but involves a prelytic active transport of the progeny virions (2, 3, 7, 15).
+The proof of an active prelytic egress for non-enveloped viruses is challenging since the lysis of a few cells can passively release mature virions complicating the discrimination between active and passive release.
 Therefore, it is not sufficient to detect progeny virions in the culture media prior to significant cell lysis.
 In addition, the identification of an active mechanism is necessary.
 By using anion-exchange chromatography (AEX) and cell fractionation, we confirmed the existence of an active egress for the model parvovirus minute virus of mice (MVM) prior to passive release by cell lysis.
 Additionally, we identified late capsid maturation steps occurring in the cell nucleus preceding nuclear export.

 The current model of MVM morphogenesis and egress suggests that EC precursors are first assembled in the nucleus and subsequently filled with the viral ssDNA to generate FC progeny (19).
 As a consequence of packaging, the phosphoserine-rich N-VP2 becomes exposed outside of the shell through the fivefold axis of symmetry (9, 52).
 The exposed N-VP2 has been suggested to mediate the export of the FC progeny out of the nucleus (27), followed by virus egress, which was proposed to occur by vesicular transport through the endoplasmic reticulum and Golgi (2).